-What does Black or White mean?
+What do you think Black or White means?

 Michael Jackson: Black or White Meaning